 Princeton University is pleased to announce the call for applications to the Fung Global Fellows Program at the Princeton Institute for International and Regional Studies (PIIRS).
-The program will select early-career scholars from around the world to be in residence at Princeton for an academic year and to engage in research and discussion around a common theme.
+The program will select early-career scholars from around the world to be in residence at Princeton for an academic year (10 months) and to engage in research and discussion around a common theme.
 The fellowships will be awarded to scholars employed outside the United States who have a faculty appointment, a professional research appointment, or are an established independent scholar.
 They will also be expected to return to their positions at the conclusion of the fellowship.
 Lastly, they must have demonstrated outstanding scholarly achievement and unusual intellectual promise.
 Early-career scholars will be appointed at the rank of Visiting Research Scholar.
-The number of candidates hired at this rank will depend on the qualifications of the overall applicant pools.